0xD10/grep_command/README.md

 - Arch linux
   `sudo pacman -S cmake`

-After you install cmake then you can run `setup.sh` script and the `grep` executable will be in the directory
+After you install cmake then you can run `setup.sh` script and the `grep` binary will be in the directory

 ## Usage
 `./grep [FILENAME] [PATTERN]`